Protein Powder: Why & How To Use it

 WPH or hydrolyzed whey is a pre-digested form of whey protein.
 It contains around 99% protein, and dissolves much faster in water than whey protein.
 This type of protein powder tends to taste quite bitter, even when mixed with other ingredients.

 Casein protein powder

 Casein protein is digested and absorbed more slowly than whey protein.
 It isn’t as water-soluble as whey protein but it will keep you satiated for longer.
 This supplement can be used to aid muscle recovery overnight, when daily protein needs aren’t being met in meals and snacks.

 Egg-white protein powders are a lactose-free option that generally contain around 80% protein, including all nine essential amino acids.

-In 2012, a small eight-week study in female athletes by the Tokyo University of Agriculture, Japan, compared supplementing egg white protein to an equivalent amount of carbohydrate.
-While there was a change in blood biochemistry, there was no difference in body composition or muscle strength between women — both groups saw an increase in fat free mass and 1RM (a measure of muscle strength for a single lift) during the eight weeks.
+In 2012, a small eight-week study of female athletes by the Tokyo University of Agriculture, Japan, compared supplementing egg white protein to an equivalent amount of carbohydrate.
+While there was a change in blood biochemistry, there was no difference in body composition or muscle strength between women — both groups saw an increase in fat-free mass and 1RM (a measure of muscle strength for a single lift) during the eight weeks.

 More research is needed to show if supplementing with egg white protein powder has a beneficial outcome on muscle recovery and training goals.

 Collagen protein powder